 2nd Stop: Grindelwald, Switzerland (4 Days)

 Grindelwald is an ideal second stop as you continue progressing East.
 It’s within the now relatively popular Jungfrau region of Switzerland, by the Bernese Alps.
 Given its proximity to several other beautiful and exciting destinations, as well as its affordable accommodation, we recommend using it as your home base in Jungfrau.

 The village of Grindelwald itself is gorgeous.
 You can sit outside your hotel surrounded by snow-capped mountains while sipping on a glass of Chasselas wine.
 While we were recently there, we even encountered an avalanche in the distance as the sun was setting!

-On the third day, drive about 30 minutes Northwest to Interlaken (German for “Between Two Lakes”).
+On the third day, drive about 30 minutes northwest to Interlaken (German for “Between Two Lakes”).
 This is one of the more famous resort towns in Switzerland.
 It’s a town that quite literally sits between two lakes — Brienz and Thun.
-Surrounded by mountains and dotted with dense foliage, there are beautiful meadows and glaciers near by.
+Surrounded by mountains and dotted with dense foliage, there are beautiful meadows and glaciers nearby.
 The two lakes themselves are colored with a deep emerald blue hue, unlike anything else in the world.
 We definitely recommend the short 20-minute ride east to Brienz for a day, which offers stunning lakefront dining experiences and excellent hiking.
 The town of Spietz on Lake Thun in the other direction is also worth the short 20-minute drive in the other direction.